saturnism/spring-data-spanner/README.md

-This is not an official Google product
+This is not an official Google product.

+For sample usage, see https://github.com/saturnism/spring-data-spanner-demo